dannyallover/LeetCode/README.md

-# LeetCode
+# leetcode
-A collection of 100+ leetcode problems that I've worked through.
+A collection of 200+ leetcode problems that I've worked through.